 Health Sciences (BS)/Health Communication (MA)

-toward both undergraduate Health Sciences and graduate Health Communication requirements.
-Students are strongly encouraged to take the following three HTHC core courses during their senior year: HTHC 515, HTHC 516, HTHC 517.
-In the Health Care Policy & Practice concentration, HTHC 515 can replace CMNS 315.
-In BioScience, HTHC 515 will count as an elective in the major.
+Students in Health Sciences will take all of the required courses for the undergraduate major.
+During their senior year, students in this program take a maximum of twelve graduate credit hours as three Health Communication courses; these graduate courses apply toward both undergraduate Health Sciences and graduate Health Communication requirements.
+Students are strongly encouraged to take HTHC 515 and two HTHC electives during their senior year.
+In the Public Health Studies concentration, HTHC 515 INTRO TO HEALTH COMMUNICATION can replace CMNS 315 HEALTH COMMUNICATION.
+In BioScience, HTHC 515 INTRO TO HEALTH COMMUNICATION will count as an elective in the major.
 The other two graduate courses will count as either major electives or open electives for either concentration.

 Students admitted to the program must earn a B or better in each of the three graduate courses they take as a senior.
 If a student fails to meet the minimum grade requirement, they will not be allowed to continue as a graduate student in the program.